saintpete/logrole/README.md

 functionality is not available via the API][issue-4].
 Please [contact Support to request this feature][support] if you'd like it to be available in Logrole.

+The Twilio Dashboard lets you search Calls and Messages with up-to-the minute precision, with timezone support.
+The public API only supports UTC, and only supports searching for resources in a particular date range.
+Please [contact Support to request this feature][support] if you'd like it to be available in Logrole.

 [support]: mailto:help@twilio.com
 [issue-4]: https://github.com/saintpete/logrole/issues/4